 What better way to start 2012 than a post on visionary artist Emma Kunz?

 She's so incredibly interesting and ahead of her time for so many reasons.
-The images shown here were made starting in 1938, and I can't help but be reminded of spirographs and string art when I look at her work!
+The images shown here were made beginning in 1938, and I can't help but be reminded of spirographs and string art when I look at her work!